datarobot/airflow-provider-datarobot/README.md

 - Run the `create-release-tag` pipeline with the SHA hash and version as parameters.
 - Run the `release-pypi` pipeline with the input set as `Git Tag` and the `Tag Name` as the version (tags are generated with a `v` prefix, example v1.0.2).

 For `early-access` releases, run the `release-early-access-pypi` pipeline.
 There are no PRs or tags for early-access releases.
+The early access version is also automatically released each Tuesday.

 ## Issues